krislitman/rails-engine/README.md

 2. Install gem packages: `bundle install`
 3. Download data: https://raw.githubusercontent.com/turingschool/backend-curriculum-site/gh-pages/module3/projects/rails_engine/rails-engine-development.pgdump
 4. Run rails db:{drop,create,migrate,seed} -- (you may see errors from pg_restore that you can ignore)
+5. Run rails s to start the rails server, and to see json responses

 ## Overview